manuvi/vms-tools/README.md

 ## Available tools
 - `sha_from_tar`: computes SHA-256 for regular files inside a `.tar` archive, prints a progress bar, and writes a `.sha256` log file (saved to *log-path* when set, otherwise to the search directory).
 Result entries can be *sorted* by filename
+- `sha_from_dir`: computes SHA-256 for regular files inside a directory tree, shows a two-line progress (files and bytes), and writes a `.sha256` log file (saved to *log-path* when set, otherwise beside the directory).
+Result entries can be *sorted* by filename

 ## Notes
 - `VMS_TOOLS_WARNINGS_AS_ERRORS=ON` treats compiler warnings as errors.